 Exploring the advantage of credit card points vs. airline miles

 There are few industries impacted more by the coronavirus than the airline industry.
 The virus brought international travel to a trickle, customers are worried about their safety inside airplanes, and more people are opting to connect remotely rather than meeting with friends, families, and colleagues in person.
 It will take airlines and the travel industry years to recover.
 But what about airline miles and credit card points?
-Let’s discuss potentially how coronavirus affects airline miles as well as credit card points.
+Let’s discuss potentially how coronavirus affects airline miles, credit card points, and just travel credit cards in general.

 1) Best Case Scenario: Awards Galore